 Stress and tension seem to be at an all-time high in the world around us.
 All you have to do is listen to the conversations at your local coffee shop or log into any social media platform to tap into the abundant distress many are feeling.
-We know massage therapy can help those who are feeling overwhelmed by all the challenges life has to offer, but that only works if the massage therapist offers a safe space in which to receive the therapy.
+We know massage therapy can help those who are feeling overwhelmed by all the challenges life has to offer, but that only works if the massage therapist offers a safe space to receive the therapy.

 Some of the obvious bases to cover when creating a comfortable therapy space for clients are:

 Light Control – Bright lights are not conducive to relaxation!
-Having adjustable lighting, appropriate blinds and an eye pillow will prepare you for any situation!
+Having adjustable lighting, appropriate blinds, and an eye pillow will prepare you for any situation!

 Chatting During the Session – Communication during a session should be focused on topics that relate to the session.
-Your massage office should be a bubble that gives your client space to be protected from all outside stresses.
+Your massage office should be a bubble that gives your client space protected from all outside stresses.
 This time is for them to connect with themselves!
-Even if you and your client have the same view, discussing politics, family matters or life in general during a therapy won’t typically increase your client’s sense of peace and relaxation or enable them to connect with their body.
+Even if you and your client have the same view, discussing politics, family matters, or life in general during therapy won’t typically increase your client’s sense of peace and relaxation or enable them to connect with their body.